Hip Arthroscopy in Sacramento

 Hip Bursitis (trochanteric bursitis) – the bursa, a fluid-filled sac that helps reduce friction between the bony point of the hip and the surrounding muscles, becomes inflamed

-If hip pain is chronic and debilitating, it may be necessary to visit an orthopaedic surgeon.
+If hip pain is chronic and debilitating, it may be necessary to visit an orthopedic surgeon.
 Along with a discussion of symptoms, Dr. Gotham will perform a physical examination of the hip.
 Depending on the individual case, additional tests, such as x-rays or MRI, may be recommended to better pinpoint the root cause of the joint pain.

 Dr. Gotham will initially recommend conservative, non-surgical treatment methods, such as activity modification, medications (including injections), or a physical therapy regimen, to reduce inflammation in the hip.
 If the debilitating pain persists, Dr. Gotham may recommend hip arthroscopy as a surgical solution to alleviate the joint pain.